 There are hours of quality courses available, including everything from Excel and marketing training to guides on improving your memory and productivity.

 You can search by industry and share your new skills with your network for more kudos amongst your peers.

-Upgrade to LinkedIn premium, and you get access to the whole learning suite, as well as receiving InMail credits, seeing who viewed your profile and unlocking more business search features.
+Upgrade to LinkedIn Premium, and you get access to the whole learning suite, as well as receiving InMail credits, see who viewed your profile and unlock more business search features.
 Those with LinkedIn Premium have a golden badge on their profile, highlighting them as professionals dedicated to being top of their LinkedIn Marketing game.

 We could fill a blog section on advertising on LinkedIn.

 Our advice?
 Use an expert for this one.
 Our PPC and general round guru, Ben knows the ins and out of digital ads.
 His best advice is to consider a whole digital marketing plan and know your budget before you jump into LinkedIn adverts, as they can be expensive with varying results.

 In fact, when it comes to recruitment, it might seem like the best platform for advertising but might not be the most cost-effective.
 Though it can offer great targeting options, sometimes a good old-fashioned post on your business’s LinkedIn and listing are enough.